lauraenria/learning-notes/Javascript Testing/README.md

 ## 19.1 [Development and Production Modes](https://youtu.be/LhHq3ll6ijw)

-* **Development** task contain things you reaaly need no matter what. eg. live editing
+* **Development** task contain things you really need no matter what. eg. live editing

 * **Production**